MansiPS/Daily-App-Engagement-using-Power-Bi/README.md

 When we examine the Data, we observe a number of Different Columns.

 - Date.
-- Youtube :- Time Spent in Minutes on Youtube on that Particular Day.
+- Youtube :- Time Spent in Minutes on Youtube on that Particular Day.⏳
-- Snapchat :- Time Spent in Minutes on Snapchat on that Particular Day.
+- Snapchat :- Time Spent in Minutes on Snapchat on that Particular Day.🕒
-- Instagam :- Time Spent in Minutes on Instagram on that Particular Day.
+- Instagam :- Time Spent in Minutes on Instagram on that Particular Day.⌛
-- Whatsapp :- Time Spent in Minutes on Whatsapp on that Particular Day.
+- Whatsapp :- Time Spent in Minutes on Whatsapp on that Particular Day.🕓
-- Google Chrome :- Time Spent in Minutes on Google Chrome on that Particular Day.
+- Google Chrome :- Time Spent in Minutes on Google Chrome on that Particular Day.⏰
-- Music	:- Time Spent in Minutes on Music on that Particular Day.
+- Music	:- Time Spent in Minutes on Music on that Particular Day.🕞
 - Total App Usage :- Total Minutes Spent on Mobile on that Particular Day.
-- No of Steps :- Total number of Steps taken on that Particular Day.
+- No of Steps :- Total number of Steps taken on that Particular Day.👣
-- Burned Calories :- Total Calories Burnt due to the No of Steps walked.
+- Burned Calories :- Total Calories Burnt due to the No of Steps walked.🔥
 - Total Usage in Hr :- Total Hours Spent on Mobile on that Particular Day.